Github73840134/DeskScout/README.md

 # NOTICE
-DeskScout in its current state does not have an updater built in, you will need to manually update your code
+# DeskScout now features an updater, you must be on 0.6.0 or later to receive OTA updates.

 # Requirements
 Python 3.10 or later